castleproject/Windsor/docs/aspnetwebapi-facility.md

 ## What do I need to set it up?

 You need to determine whether your webapi is hosted in or outside of IIS.
-Then pull down the `Castle.AspNet.WebApiFacility` into your project from NuGet.
+Then pull down `Castle.Facilities.AspNet.WebApi` into your project from NuGet.

 ### IIS or WebHosted